Enlil and the Creation of Humans

 The Dreamer's Resonance

-To the dreaming psyche, this myth narrates the birth of [the ego](/myths/the-ego “Myth from Jungian culture.”/) from the unconscious.
+To the dreaming culture.") psyche, this myth narrates the birth of the ego from the unconscious.
 The “gods” are the powerful, autonomous complexes of the deep psyche.
 The “labor” from which they rebel is the undifferentiated, energy-sustaining work of the unconscious itself.
 The creation of the human “servant” parallels the emergence of the conscious mind (the ego) to manage the daily burdens of existence—to organize, toil, and build a coherent world—so that the deeper, archetypal forces can “rest.”

 Enlil’s reaction to the “noise” is the reaction of a dominant psychic complex—perhaps the inner tyrant, the critical father, or the demand for perfect order—when the conscious personality (humanity) becomes too autonomous, too vibrant, too loud with its own desires, conflicts, and creativity.
 The successive punishments are the psyche’s self-sabotaging mechanisms: illness, emotional drought, spiritual famine, all unleashed by an inner authority that feels its supremacy threatened.